Elastomers and Rubbers

 - Of which individual components does the rubber seal consist?

-- How does the thermal stability of a rubber mixture change under the influence of different atmospheres?
+- How does the Thermal StabilityA material is thermally stable if it does not decompose under the influence of temperature.
+One way to determine the thermal stability of a substance is to use a TGA (thermogravimetric analyzer). thermal stability of a rubber mixture change under the influence of different atmospheres?

 - Which gases evolve during the processing of an elastomer?

 - How do the visco-elastic properties of the damping element change under high frequency StressStress is defined as a level of force applied on a sample with a well-defined cross section.
 (Stress = force/area).
 Samples having a circular or rectangular cross section can be compressed or stretched.
 Elastic materials like rubber can be stretched up to 5 to 10 times their original length.stress?

 Choose literature according to your field of interest from among our applications literature.